openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 * The OpenJS Foundation Communications Manager
 * Three (3) community members

+### Member selection

+The CPC will hold an annual selection process in order to select primary and alternate community members.

+[TODO:
+- candidates can self-nominate
+- candidates can self-nominate for alternate or primary role
+- candidate must meet eligibility requirements
+- CPC must work towards creating a CoC Team that is diverse
+- CPC member can block a candidate if they can motivate the reason why ]

+### Eligibility

+Primary and alternate members of the CoC Team must:

+* Commit to uphold the Foundation's [Code of Conduct][CoC]
+* Commit to uphold the Foundation's [Code of Conduct Policy][CoC Policy]
+* Commit to uphold this charter
+* Be willing to treat every accused individuals in the same way regardless of the impact of their contributions to open source

+### Term

+Members of the CoC Team serve a one year term.
+There are no limits on the number of terms a CoC Team member may serve.

 ### Chair

 The primary members will select a chair from one of the three primary community members.
 When the chair isn't involved in a case, the members handling the case must chose a chair among themselves.

-The Chair is responsible for handling the case according to documented processes, and making sure that the CoC Team upholds the Code of Conduct and the Code of Conduct Policy.
+The chair is responsible for handling the case according to documented processes, and making sure that the CoC Team upholds this charter, the [code of conduct][CoC] and the [code of conduct policy][CoC Policy].

 ## Handling cases